engrit-illinois/Get-CMAppDepTypeData/README.md

 - Delete and recreate the offending deployment
 - Increment the revision of the deployment's application's deployment type, by making a benign edit (such as to the name string) and saving it.
 This should trigger all (functioning) clients where this deployment type is deployed to refresh their assignment data.
 - Update the content of the deployment type of the offending application (right-click -> Update Content).
+- Prune the supersedence chain of the offending application.
+Long supersedence chains are known to cause issues.
 <br />
 <br />